MUSIC AUSTRALIA

 • An applicant can submit a maximum of one application to each category of the Music Australia Export Development Fund.

-• The budget in your application needs to demonstrate matched funding (see ‘What we mean by matched funding’ for more information).
+• The budget in your application needs to demonstrate matched funding (see ‘What we mean by matched funding’ for more information), and evidence of matched funding must be supplied in your support material.

 • Your activity must meet the following definition of contemporary music: “Australian contemporary music is any genre or subgenre of music currently composed, written, produced by Australians and licensed, recorded, presented, and distributed through commercial and non-commercial activity.
 For the purposes of Music Australia’s initial investments, the focus will be on musical works that are new, original and relevant to contemporary Australia.”